ufs-community/ufs-srweather-app/doc/ContribGuide/documentation.rst

 .. note::

-   Thank you to the UW Tools team for allowing us to adapt their documentation guidance for use in the SRW App.
+   Thank you to the Unified Workflow (UW) team for allowing us to adapt their documentation guidance for use in the SRW App.
 The original can be viewed in the `uwtools` :uw:`documentation <sections/contributor_guide/documentation.html>`.

 Locally Building and Previewing Documentation